Carglglz/upydev/_DOCS/Documentation.md

 Received 44 bytes
 ```

-*Default target directory in upy device is root directory which is in flash memmory, to change target directory to an sd use -s sd (so that means that the sd must be already mounted as 'sd')*
+*Default target directory in upy device is root directory which is in flash Memory, to change target directory to an sd use -s sd (so that means that the sd must be already mounted as 'sd')*

 To get a file from sd: